MitulMistry/the-valley-react/README.md

 - Player tracking: Keeps a record of choices made and makes data available to affect future decisions and open or close branching storylines.
 - Load stories through JSON: Uses static JSON files to load the stories and player choices along with associated variables.
 Stories can be created in spreadsheets/CSV files, but must be manually converted to JSON before loading in application.

+## Redux
+- The store saves to browser storage and loads from there when visiting the application again.
+For making changes or trouble shooting, try clearing the browser history before reloading the application to start with a fresh state.

 ## Application Info
 Project initialized with [Create React App](https://github.com/facebook/create-react-app).
 <!-- Project set up according to [phaser-es6-webpack](https://github.com/lean/phaser-es6-webpack).
 Configured with [Node Package Manager](https://www.npmjs.com/), [Webpack](https://webpack.js.org/), and [Babel](https://babeljs.io/). -->